-Milovan Djilas was born in Montenegro, Yugoslavia, in 1911.
+Milovan Djilas was born in Montenegro, Yugoslavia, on 12th June, 1911.
 He became a member of the Yugoslav Communist Party while studying at Belgrade University in 1932 and was imprisoned for his political activities (1933-36).
 In 1938 Djilas was elected to the Central Committee of the Party and two years later a member of its Politburo.

 The Yugoslavian government headed by Prince-Regent Paul allied itself with the fascist dictatorships of Germany and Italy.
 However, on 27th March 1941, a military coup established a government more sympathetic to the Allies.
 Ten days later the Luftwaffe bombed Yugoslavia and virtually destroyed Belgrade.
 The German Army invaded and the government was forced into exile.